genekellyjr/LOTR-Subs/README.md

 #### Combine

+*The multi-step way below will not have any timing issues, but it is more steps than the 1-shot.
+Esp. use if you're keeping the commentary tracks.*

 Per agressiv @ https://forum.makemkv.com/forum/viewtopic.php?p=100657#p100657: *Note their frame #s are off because they missed that MPC-HC counts from 0 as 1st frame while MKVToolNix counts from 1 as 1st frame and that MKVToolNix's ranges are inclusive, so they're off by 2 frames but otherwise right.*

 * Rip each extended disk to its own MKV, for example, LOTR1d1.mkv and LOTR1d2.mkv